 Which Medicines Should I Avoid During Pregnancy?
 A Comprehensive Guide

 Pregnancy is a transformative period in a woman’s life, marked by joy and excitement but also by heightened caution regarding health and wellness.
 One of the most critical concerns for expectant mothers is the safety of medications.
 The choices a woman makes about what she ingests—whether it's food, drink, or medicine—can directly impact the developing baby.
 During pregnancy, medications can cross the placenta, potentially affecting foetal development.
 Thus, it’s essential to know which medicines to avoid, which ones may be safe, and how to navigate health challenges while pregnant.
+In this guide, we will explore in-depth which medicines should be avoided during pregnancy, why certain drugs pose risks, and how to make safe choices in consultation with healthcare providers.

 The Importance of Medication Safety in Pregnancy

+The safety of medications during pregnancy is a critical concern due to the potential risks of teratogenic effects—birth defects caused by exposure to harmful substances.
+Some medicines can interfere with foetal development, leading to congenital disabilities, developmental delays, or other serious complications.
+In other cases, medications might increase the risk of miscarriage, premature birth, or stillbirth.
 During the first trimester, the risk of harmful effects is particularly high, as the organs of the foetus are forming.
 However, risks remain throughout the pregnancy, as exposure to certain substances can impact the baby’s growth and the mother’s health.
 It is crucial for pregnant women to only take medications that are essential for their health and have been evaluated for safety.

 Categories of medication safety during pregnancy